kabJhai/flutter-crash-course/index.md

                   For instance, if you want it to be a circle you have to pass **BoxShape.circle**
     - **boxShadow:** This is used to determine the shadow color, spreading radius, blur radius and offset.
 It accepts a **BoxShadow** as an argument.
     - **gradient:** This is used to determine the mix of colors used to form a gradient, the direction of a gradient and ,where it begins and ends.
 It accepts a **LinearGradient**,**RadialGradient**,**SweepGradient** as an argument.
-    - **LinearGradient:** a progressive transition of two or more colors along a straight line;
+    - **LinearGradient:** a progressive transition of two or more colors along a straight line.
-    - **RadialGradient:** a progressive transition of two or more colors radiating around a central.
-    - **SweepGradient:** a progressive transition of two or more colors with a circular sweep on a central point.

 ```dart
 Container(
   child: const Center(...),